|

 Free Grammar School for Lancashire Boys).

-expressed purpose of making good education available to all
+purpose of making good education available to all those who could

-those who could benefit from it, and the poor especially - all
+benefit from it, and the poor especially - all that was required

-that was required of potential students was that they have an
+of potential students was that they have an aptitude for learning,

-mills retained the monopoly in grinding of all of Manchester's
+the monopoly in grinding of all of Manchester's corn and malt

-corn and malt until 1758.
-His school was built on Long Millgate
+until 1758.
+His school was built on Long Millgate (near Victoria

-and adjoining Chetham's School of Music), where a building of
+Station, and adjoining Chetham's School of Music), where a

-that name survives today, though the Grammar School moved to
+building of that name survives today, though the Grammar School

-its new, larger purpose-built premises in Rusholme in the 1930s.
+moved to its new, larger purpose-built premises in Rusholme in

 The building now forms part of Chetham's School, though a stone

-Latin.
-The school still incorporates Oldham's own arms within
+The school still incorporates Oldham's own arms within its badge

-its badge - a literal pun, whereby an Owl is seen with a speech
+- a literal pun, whereby an Owl is seen with a speech bubble emerging

-bubble emerging from its beak bearing the word "DOM". ("Owl-dom"
+from its beak bearing the word "DOM". ("Owl-dom" is probably the

-is probably the way his name would be pronounced in the 15th
+way his name would be pronounced in the 15th century).
+See Oldham

-and admits young boys on the basis of academic merit, offering
+admits young boys on the basis of academic merit, offering free

-free places to those who cannot afford it.
-Many celebrities
+places to those who cannot afford it.
+Many celebrities have been

-have been educated at the school, and it still regularly figures
+educated at the school, and it still regularly figures in the

 Sir